NitinsaiAvirneni/K_CLUSTERING-WITH-EDA-/README.md

 ################### K_CLUSTERING-WITH-EDA#####################

-__USING EDA Exploratory Data Analysis with clusting with k numbers__
+__USING EDA Exploratory Data Analysis with clustering with k numbers__

 ___used to plot graphs the relationship between Gender's and grades of the two___